emilhornlund/DV1537Project-AlienAdventure/README.md

 # DV1537Project-AlienAdventure
 My ambition was to write a simple side-scrolling game as a project in one of my early c++ courses at Blekinge Institute of Technology back in 2016.

-It uses SFML, is solely written in c++11 and builds using cmake.
+It uses SFML and TinyXML2, is solely written in c++11 and builds using cmake.

 **Some of the project requirements**
 - The program should be composed of 5-10 custom classes.